 Heads up: some are affiliate links & I may receive a small commission from qualifying sales.
 For more info See This.

-The best thing to do in order to keep your produce fresh longer is to cut all of your fruits and vegetables before you eat them, for two reasons:
+But keep in mind that in order to keep your produce fresh longer you need to cut them before you eat them, for two reasons:

 - The longer we keep vegetables before using them, the more nutrients they lose, they already spent many days in transport and storage;